purvasheth/MyBlog/content/myblog/advanced-git-1/index.md

 ---
-title: "Git: Correcting mistakes (stashing)"
+title: "Git: Correcting mistakes 1 (stashing)"
 date: "2020-12-04"
 description: Do you find git daunting when you have to run any command other than the common ones?
 Do you face a fear of messing up like never before?
 This blog series will help you fight that fear.
+This blog covers 'stash'.
 ---

 Do you find git daunting when you have to run any command other than the common ones?
 Do you face a fear of messing up like never before?
 This blog series will help you fight that fear.